 #Book myself a session at the Al Hammam Traditional Baths

-# Walk through Plaka, Anafiotika, Psiri, vibrant and diverse pockets in the city that boast of unique sceneries, great ambience and lovely food # Watch a movie at the Cine Paris
+# Walk through Plaka, Anafiotika, Psiri, vibrant and diverse pockets in the city that boasts of unique sceneries, great ambiance and lovely food # Watch a movie at the Cine Paris